 Nußdorf weir and lock complex near the upstream entrance to the Danube Canal

-Unknown church.
-To get to the interesting stuff, we went by way on an uninteresting highway.
+St. Francis of Assisi church.
+To get to the interesting stuff, we went by way of an uninteresting highway.

 Famous ferris wheel (reisenrad - literally riding wheel) in the Prater, a large park near the center of Vienna.
 It was featured in the The Third Man movie.

 Closer view of the ferris wheel.
 Although taken through the coach window, this was a much better picture than the one taken on the spot in 1998.

 A modern building along the Donaukanal (Danube Canal) which was originally an arm of the Danaube, but was "regulated" in 1598.
 It borders the eastern edge of the old city of Vienna.